codeyab22/CatchyCode/README.md

 My motivation was to market myself and know who's my audience.
 Another motivation is to make a visual design that is pretty and understandable.
 Making a website is a reward and something that allows me to think about animation.

-This is my the version of my website.
+This is my website.
 Check it out: https://codeyab22.github.io/CatchyCode/.